ahw/vim-hooks/README.md

 ListVimHooks
 ------------
 The `:ListVimHooks` command takes zero arguments.
 It opens a new unmodifiable buffer in a horizontal split which lists all of the VimHook script files the plugin has found after scanning the current working directory as well as the `~/.vimhooks/` directory.
+The enabled hook scripts are listed before the disabled ones.
+Helpfully, within each of these groupings, the relative order of the hook scripts matches their order of execution.

 The buffer has a few buffer-only key mappings that allow you to interactively disable and re-enable VimHook scripts as well as open them in a new window.
 Below is a screenshot of the `:ListVimHooks` buffer demonstrating this functionality.